Today I am sharing thrifty and simple ways to add charm to your kitchen!

 I have since gone through two sets of hardware, and my first set was actually purchased from eBay!
 You can find some great deals if you are willing to search.
 My current hardware was purchased here.

 Install faux wood beams

-Have you checked out my DIY faux wood beam tutorial?
+Have you checked out my DIY faux wood beam step-by-step tutorial?
 Wood beams don’t have to cost thousands of dollars, in fact we spent less than a hundred on ours.
-Beams add so much warmth and character and they are much easier to install than you think!
+Beams add so much warmth, character and rustic charm.
+Plus, they are much easier to install than you think!

 DIY some cabinetry feet

 Consider making your own cabinet feet!
 My husband made ours with 1×4’s, I simply drew a picture on some paper and he traced my design onto the wood.